Global dimension function on stability conditions and Gepner equations: Global dimension for Dynkin quiver

 where we use \eqref{eq:s ar h}.
 Hence for any $E$ we have $\phi_\sigma( \kong{S}(E) )-\phi_\sigma(E)=1-2/h$, i.e.

 where $\hh{P}_x(\phi)=\hh{P}(\phi+x)$.
 Thus $\gldim\sigma=\cd$.
 We process to show that $\sigma$ is unique up to the $\CC$-action and satisfies \eqref{eq:GP}.

-By Proposition~\ref{pp:leq}, all indecomposables are stable w.r.t. $\sigma$.
+By Proposition~\ref{pp:leq}, all indecomposables are stable with respect to $\sigma$.
 Consider a leaf $l$ (vertex with only one arrow in or out) of $Q$, which corresponds to a boundary $\tau$-orbit in the Auslander-Reiten quiver of $\DQ$.
-For instance, in Section~\ref{sec:A}, the leaf 1 in \eqref{eq:An} correspond to the last (red) dashed line in \eqref{eq:AR An}.
+For instance, in Section~\ref{sec:A}, the leaf 1 in \eqref{eq:An} corresponds to the last (red) dashed line in \eqref{eq:AR An}.
 Denote the objects in this $\tau$-orbit by $L_i,\;i\in\ZZ$ such that $\tau(L_{i+1})=L_i$ (and hence $L_{i+h}=L_i[2]$).
 Denote the objects in its neighbour $\tau$-orbit by $K_i,\; i\in\ZZ$ such that $\tau(K_{i+1})=K_i$ so that there are Auslander-Reiten triangles

 By \eqref{eq:tau p}, we have